rakshadharanika/Correlation_Regression/README.md

 # Program :

-DEVELOPED BY :ALAGU NACHIYAR K
+DEVELOPED BY : VIDHIYA LAKSHMI S
-REGISTER NO : 212222240006
+REGISTER NO  : 212223230238

 ```

 import numpy as np